ibomdv/dlp/README.md

 I chose Python because the code is easy for many users to understand.
 This code can also be compiled for all common operating systems.

+#### Update 26.June 2026
+Changes:
+1) The AutoPlot logic for timer events has been revised.
+AutoPlot cannot be enabled if no log command has been entered.
+2) The AutoPlot countdown for timer events has also been reduced to 15 seconds.
+This is the time DReaM requires for synchronization.
+3) A new "Manage Dream Files" button opens the file explorer on Windows 11, Linux (Ubuntu/Mint), and macOS (the latter is untested).

 ### Quick Start:
 Windows 10/11 – Nothing needs to be installed.
 Create a new directory under C:\, e.g., named `drmlogplotter`.